speeduino/wiki.js/configuration/VE_table.md

 > **Warning:** Changing this value will require retuning of the fuel map!{.is-warning}

 - **Multiply by ration of AFR to Target AFR:** This option is normally set to `No` for most setups.
 It allows basic close loop feedback by adjust the base fuel amount according to how far away from the target AFR the engine is currently running.
-- **Multiply by ration of stoich AFR to target AFR ('Incorporate AFR')**: This option is similar to the one above, but instead of using the current AFR value, the fixed stoich AFR is used.
+- **Multiply by ratio of stoich AFR to target AFR ('Incorporate AFR')**: This option is similar to the one above, but instead of using the current AFR value, the fixed stoich AFR is used.